AleOnori98/MicroGridsPy_Doc/docs/source/intro.rst

   Linear Programming (MILP).
 These mathematical models can incorporate a wide range of considerations, including cost, system reliability, and the integration of sustainable technologies.
 They also have the capacity to take into account various economic, social, and environmental constraints, ensuring that the deployment of the mini-grid system is as effective and sustainable as possible.

+MicroGridsPy belongs to this last category being a sophisticated and comprehensive analytical model that addresses energy scaling and dispatch in mini-grids for remote areas.

 Why MicroGridsPy is developed?
 =========================================